Jamie Langenbrunner

 Jamie Craig Langenbrunner (/ˈlæŋɡənbrʌnər/; born July 24, 1975) is an American former professional ice hockey player.
-Langenbrunner was formerly the captain of the 2010 United States Olympic Team, a member of the 1999 Dallas Stars' Stanley Cup championship team and the 2003 New Jersey Devils' Stanley Cup championship team.
+He is a member of the 1998–99 Dallas Stars and 2002–03 New Jersey Devils teams that won the Stanley Cup, and was the captain of the silver medal-winning United States national team in the 2010 Winter Olympics.

 Playing career

 Junior

 In high school, Langenbrunner played for the Cloquet Lumberjacks in the Minnesota State High School Hockey League.

 After scoring 148 points in 70 games during his freshmen, sophomore and junior years in high school and leading the Lumberjacks to back-to-back State Tournament appearances, Langenbrunner was named the AP's Minnesota High School Hockey Player of the Year.
 Following a spectacular State Tournament performance, Langenbrunner was drafted out of Cloquet 35th overall in the 1993 NHL Entry Draft by the Dallas Stars.

-Langenbrunner would then forego playing his senior year of high school hockey and instead play his next two seasons with the Peterborough Petes of the Ontario Hockey League (OHL), scoring 75 goals and 115 assists for 190 points in only 124 games.
+Langenbrunner would then forego playing his senior year of high school ice hockey and instead played his next two seasons with the Peterborough Petes of the Ontario Hockey League (OHL), recording 75 goals and 115 assists for 190 points in only 124 games.
 He additionally tallied 12 goals and 20 assists for 32 points in 18 playoff games.
 In his second year in Peterborough (during the 1994–95 season), he made his NHL debut with the Dallas Stars.

 Professional

-The following year, during the 1995–96 season, he played 59 games with the Michigan K-Wings of the IHL, scoring 25 goals and notching 40 assists for 65 points while tallying 13 points in 10 playoff games.
+The following year, during the 1995–96 season, he played 59 games with the Michigan K-Wings of the International Hockey League (IHL), scoring 25 goals and notching 40 assists for 65 points, while tallying 13 points in 10 playoff games.
 His impressive numbers earned him the team's MVP award and also got him called up to the NHL, where he played 12 games that year.

 Dallas Stars

 Langenbrunner made his NHL debut on April 9, 1995, skating with Dallas in a game against the St. Louis Blues, but he did not become an NHL regular until the 1996–97 season, when he played 76 games and scored 39 points playing on the left wing.
 For his strong first-year efforts, he was named a candidate for the Calder Memorial Trophy, given annually to the NHL's Rookie of the Year.
 Langenbrunner, however, was ultimately edged-out by Bryan Berard of the New York Islanders for the honor.

 During the 1997–98 season, Langenbrunner reached the 20-goal plateau, scoring 23 goals and 29 assists for 52 points while playing in 81 games.
 That year, Langenbrunner also represented his country at the 1998 Winter Olympics, though the Americans fell short of winning a medal.

 In the 1998–99 season, Langenbrunner played in 75 games, scoring 12 goals and adding 33 assists for 45 total points.
-However, his real breakthrough came in the playoffs that year, where he scored 10 goals and had 17 points while winning his and Dallas' first Stanley Cup over the Buffalo Sabres.
+However, his real breakthrough came in the 1999 Stanley Cup playoffs, where he scored 10 goals and had 17 points, while winning his and Dallas' first Stanley Cup over the Buffalo Sabres.
 He was third in scoring for the Stars, behind Mike Modano and that year's Conn Smythe Trophy winner, Joe Nieuwendyk.